We planned this as our first stop for two reasons, firstly

 It is however, about 50 miles return trip from the campsite.
 It does, however, have the benefit of riding along the flat but be aware on certain sections you will be battling against the wind, great on the return but really hard work against it.

-The plan of action was to stay at the Camping Cheque Site Kolding City, but on arrival and the fact that it was situated next to a dual carriageway, this did not fit into our vision of an idyllic overnight site.
+The plan of action was to stay at the site Kolding City, but on arrival and the fact that it was situated next to a dual carriageway, this did not fit into our vision of an idyllic overnight site.

 The beauty of motorhoming is if you do not like somewhere, you are like snail and you just pack up, with your house on your back and move on.